wpkelso/wpkelso/README.md

 Hi, I'm William (_he/him/they_)

-I'm a computer engineering student with a heavy focus in embedded systems development and programming.
+I'm a recent computer engineering graduate with a heavy focus in embedded systems development and programming.
 In addition to my interests in the art of the code-monkey, I greatly enjoy designing things that force me to rethink how I approach a situation, whether that be an icon, a t-shirt, or a robot.

 Currently I am the electrical team lead at [AquaPack Robotics](https://aquapackrobotics.org), a student organization at North Carolina State University.